HbA1c Test Chart (Hemoglobin A1c): Check HbA1c Normal Range, Levels, Meaning & Full Form

 In Non-Diabetic People

-A healthy person can have an HbA1c normal value of less than 5.7% of the total hemoglobin.
-Below 5.7%, is the hba1c normal value for a non-diabetic adult.
+The Cleveland Clinic says a healthy person can have an HbA1c normal value of less than 5.7% of the total hemoglobin.
+Below 5.7% is the hba1c normal value for a non-diabetic adult.

 In a Pre-Diabetic Person

 If your blood sugar levels are slightly higher than the normal range, then you’re prediabetic.
-The prediabetes HbA1c range is between 5.7% and 6.4% (slightly above the normal levels).
-But your diabetes levels are not too high to be considered type-2 diabetes.
-With a proper lifestyle and diet management, you can control your diabetes at this level through the Diabetes Reversal Method and can attain a normal prediabetes HbA1c range of less than 5.7%.
+According to the Cleveland Medical website, the prediabetes HbA1c range is between 5.7% and 6.4% (slightly above the normal levels).

 In Diabetic People